Beginning May 1st 2025.

 Solo & Unsupported.

 I am no stranger to extended challenging adventurous expeditions.
-A quick perusal on this website of my previous achievements will show I have a zest for exploration, wild solitude and an insatiable curiosity for what is possible.
+A quick perusal on this website of my previous achievements will show I have a zest for exploration, immersion in wild solitude and an insatiable curiosity for what is possible.

-On the 1st January 2025, I will set off from the Mull of Galloway, the southerly point of mainland Scotland and walk to Dunnett Head, the northerly point of mainland Scotland, via the easterly point at Keith Inch (Peterhead), the westerly point at Corrachadh Mòr (Ardnamurchan) and the centre of mainland Scotland close to the eastern foot of the mountain of Schiehallion.
+On the 1st May 2025, I will set off from the Mull of Galloway, the southerly point of mainland Scotland and walk to Dunnett Head, the northerly point of mainland Scotland, via the easterly point at Keith Inch (Peterhead), the westerly point at Corrachadh Mòr (Ardnamurchan) and the centre of mainland Scotland close to the eastern foot of the mountain of Schiehallion.

 Expedition Purposes.

-Secondly, I am embarking on this unusual challenge to raise awareness about mental health and living well despite the presence of mental ill health.
+First, to raise awareness about mental health and living well (despite the presence of mental ill health).
 In particular, I will be raising awareness of the importance of suicide prevention.

 I’m a man who lives with chronic and enduring clinical depression which can be debilitating to live with.
 I find immersing myself in Nature and enjoying various adventures, helps me live with the illness and enhances my sense of living a fulfilling life.